tonylixu/os/chapter-2/practices.md

 ### What is the purpose of system calls?
+Answer: System calls provide an interface to the services made available by an operating system.
+These calls are generally written in low-level languages.

 ### What are the five major activities of an operating system with regard to process management?